Reigning champions, we went into the 2005/06 campaign as overwhelming favourites to retain the title, and in our Centenary year, would not disappoint.

 Consecutive draws against Charlton and Aston Villa could not dent the defence of our crown and by January's end we were a staggering 14 points clear of our rivals.

-We did suffer a strange 3-0 defeat at Middlesbrough in February, the biggest defeat of the Mourinho era, but we bounced back to beat Portsmouth and West Brom.
-A last-minute William Gallas drive gifted us a win against Spurs at Stamford Bridge and extended the gap to 18 points, and although Man United had games in hand the championship was in no doubt.
+We did suffer a strange 3-0 defeat at Middlesbrough in February, the biggest defeat of Jose Mourinho's first spell in charge, but we bounced back to beat Portsmouth and West Brom.
+A last-minute William Gallas drive secured a win against Spurs at Stamford Bridge and extended the gap to 18 points, and although Man United had games in hand the championship was in no doubt.

 An ill-tempered defeat at Fulham and United's improved form kept the race mathematically alive, but having beaten West Ham, Bolton and Everton, we needed to avoid defeat against United at the Bridge to wrap it up.